davekinkead/reasons/README.md

 We gladly accept feature requests and bug fixes.
 If you have questions or problems, please [open an issue](https://github.com/davekinkead/reasons/issues).

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+## How to Cite

+If you are using this software in an academic capacity, please cite as:

+> Kinkead et al., (2019).
+Reasons: A digital argument mapping library for modern browsers.
+Journal of Open Source Software, 4(37), 1044, https://doi.org/10.21105/joss.01044